RainbowResort/coppermine/plugins/social_bookmarks/readme.txt

 [S] = Security fix (issues that are related to security)
 *********************************************

+2009-09-21 [A] Changed link from generic gallery URL to individual page {GauGau}
+2009-09-21 [A] Cleaned up folder structure of plugin {GauGau}
 2009-09-21 [A] Added various services {GauGau}
 2009-09-21 [A] Added alternating rows in config {GauGau}
 2009-09-21 [M] Removed planned add-to-favorites feature {GauGau}